 Note: Remove anything on red underline and include everything in green

 The term “email management system” is generally referred to as a system which supports the creating, sending and receiving of messages through a computer system.
 It enables messages to be sent online to general or private directories and electronic mail boxes by the use of a unique system address [11].
-It also involves the systematic control of the quality and quantity of electronic messages that are sent from within, and received by corporate organization which is an entity, comprises multiple people, such as an institution or an association that has a collective goal and is linked to an external environment.
+[1] It also involves the systematic control of the quality and quantity of electronic messages that are sent from within, and received by corporate organizations which is are an entity ies, comprises ing multiple people, such as an institution or an association that has a collective goal and is linked to an external environment.

 The existing email management system works in such a way that a new user submits his/her registration form and the details in the form are stored in the database.
 Any time the user wants to enter into his account; email address and password used to register the account are required.
-There are some actions that logged in users can perform which is to compose email in which during the process the user will be asked for the email address of the recipient, the subject of the message, the body to the message and attachment files if any.
+There are some actions that logged in users can perform which is to compose email in which during the process the user will be asked for the email address of the recipient, the subject of the message, the body to of the message and files to be attached attachment files if any.
 The user can click on send button or save the email as a draft.
-Another action is to view receive emails which resides in the inbox folder and also can delete emails.
+Another action a user can perform is to view receive emails which resides in the inbox folder and can also can delete emails.

 The problem with the existing system is that a user does not have the freedom to schedule email to be sent or received at a time and date specified by a user.